Salim Mehmud: Design of Hatf

 The Hatf-I, the first derivative, was designed as a highly mobile, tactical system.
 The missiles are said to have been derived from the second-stage of the French Eridan missile system.
-Due to difficulty in acquiring the technology needed in satellite development in the 1980s, the first derivative of Hatf missile is designed with zero or no satellite guidance.
-It can be considered as an artillery rocket.
+Due to difficulty in acquiring the technology needed for satellite development in the 1980s, the first derivative of the Hatf missile is designed with zero or no satellite guidance.
+It can be considered an artillery rocket.
 It is ground mobile and can be launched from a transporter erector launcher (TEL).

 Badr satellite program

 In 1984, Salim Mehmud quickly launched the Badr satellite program.
 The development and the construction of Badr-1, Pakistan's first domestically-built digital communication satellite, was started.
-A small team of SUPARCO scientists and engineers who had studied and trained in University of Surrey were the part of the university's UO-9, UO-11 and UO-22 hamsat miniature satellite development and program, began the development of the satellite.
-Mehmud, then briefed General Zia and suggested to launch the satellite from Pakistani Satellite Launch Vehicle.
-However, having found difficulties in SLV-required technology, the idea of Pakistani SLV was postponed and later was cancelled.
-Mehmud retired from SUPARCO in 1989 as a chief scientist and was transferred in DESTO.
-In 1990, Badr-1 was finally launched via Long March 2E rocket from Xichang Satellite Launch Center.
+A small team of SUPARCO scientists and engineers who had studied and trained at the University of Surrey were the part of the university's UO-9, UO-11 and UO-22 hamsat miniature satellite development and program, began the development of the satellite.
+Mehmud then briefed General Zia and suggested launching the satellite from the Pakistani Satellite Launch Vehicle (SLV).
+However, having found difficulties in SLV-required technology, the idea of the Pakistani SLV was postponed and later was cancelled.
+Mehmud retired from SUPARCO in 1989 as a chief scientist and was transferred to Defence Science & Technology Organisation (DESTO).
+In 1990, Badr-1 was launched via Long March 2E rocket from Xichang Satellite Launch Center.